pacharanero/clinicians-who-code-the-opinionated-handbook/docs/getting-started/what-language.md

      {'value': 97, 'units': 'ml/min/1.73m2'}
      ```

      This is an over-simplifed example, but it is here just to explain that we can make our programs in such a way that it doesn't matter what language we wrote them in.
-We can this and other methods like REST APIs to wrap our code so that it can be called from programs written in any language.
+We can use this and other methods like REST APIs to wrap our code so that it can be called from programs written in any language.

 ## Why choosing a single language across a community *does* matter